 The Robins first piece of silverware came when lifting the Mid Sussex League’s prestigious Mowatt Cup in 1928.
 In 1960, they added the showpiece trophy of the Montgomery Cup to their honours list.

-It was the move to the Brighton & Hove League in the mid 1960s that really started to get Hassocks noticed.
+It was a move to the Brighton & Hove League in the mid 1960s that really started to get Hassocks noticed.
 The Robins won promotion from Division Three to Division One in back-to-back seasons in 1965 and 1966, eventually lifting the Brighton League title in 1972 after finishing runners up the previous year.

 The Sussex Intermediate Cup was added in 1975 to complete a golden era for Hassocks.
 Ambitions of senior football were finally realised for 1981-82 when the club became members of Division One of the Southern Combination Football League.